MaoZiming/papers/5-security/54-secure-enclave.md

 * Security checks when allocating chunks of memory, including being measured using a 256-bit SHA-2 secure hash function.
 * Secure enclave is limited to CPUs, with limited support to GPUs and other PCI devices.
-* Secure enclave implementations, such as Intel SGX, require rewriting applications by partitioning the code into secure and insecure parts.
-Any code that lives outside of TCB is only able to interact with enclave code via a narrow interface.
+* **Secure enclave implementations, such as Intel SGX, require rewriting applications by partitioning the code into secure and insecure parts.
+Any code that lives outside of TCB is only able to interact with enclave code via a narrow interface**.
 * Introduce latency for the clients due to post-verification.
 * Enclave Page Cache (EPC) in Intel processors have been limited to 256MB.
 * Recently, several side-channel vulnerabilities have been found for hardware-based enclaves.